What we can learn from TikTok through its Research API: Results

 \subsection{Evaluation of the API}

 \Cref{fig:rq1_ts} shows the theoretical and real number of videos obtained from the data collection process described in \Cref{sec:methods}.
-It is visible how the API failed to meet the required quotas, delivering at best 65\% of the requested videos, a number which is in line with the data persistence of other social networks~\cite{elmas2023impact}.
-At the end of the data collection process, we obtain a total of 500k videos instead of the estimated over 1 million.
-The number of distinct users in the collection is almost the same as the number of videos, with only \num{0.34}\% of repeated users present in the sample.
+The API failed to meet the required quotas, delivering at most 65\% (out of 72k) of the requested videos, a number which is in line with the data persistence of other social networks~\cite{elmas2023impact}.
+At the end of the data collection process, we obtained a total of \num{577517} videos instead of the estimated $1$+ million.
+The number of distinct users in the collection is almost the same as the number of videos, with only \num{0.34}\% repeated users in the sample.
 This result is expected given the extremely large number of users on the platform (over 1 billion).

-The documentation of the API\footnotemark[6] explains that the requested quotas might not be met when videos that are marked as private or deleted would be in the response.
-These videos are not returned but are still counted by their internal system as part of the response.
-The fraction of unavailable videos in response to our queries can thus give us an indication of the proportion of unavailable content on TikTok, month by month.
-There is a growing trend in the number of returned videos, which finds its peak in March 2023; probably because older videos are more likely to be deleted by users.
-There is also a large gap in the period from March 2018 to December 2018 where the results barely surpassed 500 items per month.
-A similar but smaller drop in results appears around July 2023.
+The API documentation\footnotemark[6] explains that the requested quotas might not be met when videos marked as private or deleted appear in the response.
+These videos are not returned but are still counted by their internal system as part of the query result.
+This fraction of unavailable videos can thus give us an indication of the proportion of unavailable content on TikTok, month by month.
+There is a growing trend in the number of returned videos, which finds its peak in March 2023, probably because older videos are more likely to be deleted by users.
+There is also a large gap in the period from March 2018 to December 2018 where the returned data points barely surpassed 500 items per month.
+A similar but smaller drop appears around July 2023.
 We do not know the causes behind the missing videos in 2018, but we can speculate that it is possibly due to an error in the internal systems of the API.
 For this reason, we exclude the year 2018 from the following analyses.